Konfekt/vim-langtool/README.md

 The (quickfix) window that lists the grammar mistakes can then be opened by `:cwindow` and they can be jumped to by `:cN` respectively `:cp`.

-To automatically open the location-list window after `LangTool`, add `autocmd QuickFixCmdPost lmake lwindow` to your `vimrc`, respectively `autocmd QuickFixCmdPost make cwindow` if you use one of those plug-ins.
+To automatically open the location-list window after `LangTool`, add `autocmd QuickFixCmdPost lmake lwindow` to your `vimrc`, respectively `autocmd QuickFixCmdPost make cwindow` if the `:Make` command exists.
 To automatically run `LangTool` after saving the modifications to a text, mail or markdown file, add to your `vimrc`:

 ```vim